shah-zeb-naveed/large-language-models/README.md

-# codeparrot
+# large-language-models

+This repository contains various projects around large language modeling including:

+- fine-tuning for causal language modeling
+- from the scratch training of GPT2 architecture for causal language modelling for python code assistance (code parrot):

-Training an LLM for Python Code Completion Assistance
+**Code Parrot: Training an LLM for Python Code Completion Assistance**

 HuggingFace Hub: